N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines containing a pattern and 3 lines after it
+displaying all lines except ones with a pattern